 Germany’s future teachers work in an increasingly globalised environment.
 International experience and intercultural knowledge help them to teach to the best of their ability.
-The DAAD assists teacher training students during their stays abroad, simultaneously supporting higher education institutions as they internationalise teacher training courses.
-We also provide advice at political level in order to eliminate structural barriers associated with broadening teacher training concepts.
+The DAAD assists teacher training students during their stays abroad, simultaneously supporting higher education institutions as they internationalise teacher education courses.
+We also provide advice at political level in order to eliminate structural barriers associated with broadening teacher education concepts.

 Background to the “Lehramt.International” programme